 Contribution Check with Insufficient Funds - If a candidate receives a contribution check and the check cannot be cashed due to insufficient funds, the contributor's check should be returned with a letter.
 If the contribution has not yet been reported, an amended disclosure report does not have to be filed.
-If, however, the contribution has been reported and the report has been electronically filed on the CFS, the candidate should file an amended disclosure report for the period that the contribution was originally reported in and subtract the amount of the contribution by entering a negative sign (-\$) in front of the contribution amount and refile the report in amend mode.
-Any reports that were filed after this amended report will also have to be refiled in amend mode due to the decrease in the committee's cash on hand.
+If, however, the contribution has been reported and the report has been electronically filed on the CFS, the candidate should file an amended disclosure report for the period that the contribution was originally reported in and subtract the amount of the contribution from the line by entering a negative sign (-\$) in front of the contribution amount and file the report in amend mode.